Robert Wylie (artist)

-Robert Wylie (1839 - February 4, 1877), American artist, was born in the Isle of Man and relocated with his parents to the United States as a child.
+Robert Wylie (c.
+1839 – February 4, 1877), American artist, was born in the Isle of Man and relocated with his parents to the United States as a child.

-Wylie studied in the schools of the Pennsylvania Academy of the Fine Arts, Philadelphia, later serving a curator.
+Wylie studied in the schools of the Pennsylvania Academy of the Fine Arts, Philadelphia, later serving as a curator.
 In 1860, he helped found the Philadelphia Sketch Club, now one of the nation's oldest artists' clubs.
 His early work as a sculptor in Philadelphia is little known, with only a few works positively attributed to him.

 In 1863, the directors of the Pennsylvania Academy sent Wylie to France to study.
-He went to Pont-Aven, Brittany, in the early 1860s, where he remained until his death there in 1877.
+He went to Pont-Aven, Brittany, where he remained until his death there in 1877.
 He painted Breton peasants and scenes in the history of Brittany; among his important works was a large canvas, "The Death of a Vendean Chief," now at the Metropolitan Museum of Art, New York.
 He won a medal of the second class at the Paris Salon of 1872.